+were the most effective at blocking more targeted, exploit-based attacks.
+Avira missed one, while the rest missed between three

+to five targeted attacks.

-All but one of the products were competent at blocking more targeted, exploit-based attacks.
-This was an unusually strong result for the vendors involved.
-However, one was less than 50 per cent effective in this area. - False positives were not a serious issue for most products.
-Most of the products were good at correctly classifying legitimate applications and websites.
-The majority made at least one mistake, though. - Which products were the most effective?
+- False positives were not a serious issue for most products.
+All of the products were good at correctly classifying legitimate applications and websites.
+AVG made one error.

+- Which products were the most effective?

-Kaspersky's product extremely good results due to a combination of its ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Others from ESET, Avast, AVG, McAfee and Trend Micro were also exceptional.
+Products from Kaspersky, Sophos, Avast and Microsoft produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from AVG, Avira, NortonLifeLock, McAfee and Webroot also achieved AAA awards.